 - The cordless electric nail guns can be more expensive than others

-- Cordless electric nailers need to be recharged often
+- Cordless electric nail guns need to be recharged often

 Combustion powered nailers

-Combustion powered nailers are also a good option but they might not be what everyone is looking for.
-This is because they are having specific advantages and disadvantages that you need to be aware of before spending your money.
+Combustion-powered nail guns are also a good option, but they might not be what everyone is looking for.
+This is because they have some disadvantages that you need to be aware of before spending your money.

-These nailers are the latest type that can be found on the market which is why buyers are still adjusting to these tools.
-They use combustion to drive the nails and depend on a battery which provides a spark, igniting the gas and driving the piston.
+These nail guns are the latest type found on the market nowadays, so buyers are still adjusting to these tools.
+They use combustion to drive the nails and depend on a battery, which provides a spark, igniting the gas and driving the piston.

-You can use these ones for a variety of projects especially whenever you need a cordless tool and they are a good alternative to pneumatic nailers as are able to drive larger nails into hard surfaces with no problem.
+You can use these for a variety of projects, especially whenever you need a cordless tool.
+They are a good alternative to pneumatic nail guns as they can drive larger nails into hard surfaces with no problem.

-- These nailers are quieter than other types
+- This type of nail gun is quieter than other types

 - Able to drive larger nails into harder surfaces with ease